RWS/ISHRemote/Doc/TheExecution-ISHRemote-8.0.md

 * Rolled back from Task.Run contruction to simply GetAwaiter().GetResult() as the latter allows logging to happen!
 * Using `New-IshSession` parameter `-PSCredential` on 14SP4/14.0.4 or earlier works like before, as it means username/password authentication over protocol `WcfSoapWithWsTrust`.
 However, using `-PSCredential` on 15/15.0.0 means that you are using protocol `WcfSoapOverOpenIdConnect`, so expecting a client/secret.
 If you then provide username/password, you will get error `GetTokensOverClientCredentialsAsync Access Error[invalid_client]`.
 Note that you can force by adding `-Protocol WcfSoapWithWsTrust` to the `New-IshSession` cmdlet.
 * Authentication over System Browser, so Authorization Code Flow with Proof Key for Code Exchange (PKCE), will give you 60 seconds.
 Any slower and you will see the `New-IShSession`/`Test-IShSession` cmdlets respond with `TaskCanceledException` exception stating `Browser login canceled after 60 seconds.`
-* * Authentication over either Client Credentials or System Browser was succesful but the Bearer Token expired, the Refresh .
+* Authentication over either Client Credentials or System Browser was succesful but the Bearer Token expired, the Refresh .
 Please create a `New-IShSession`. ...
 Every cmdlet will re-authenticate.

-# Expedite ISHRemote v8 - Must Have Section
+* Once branch #152 is merged, update ticket https://github.com/IdentityModel/Documentation/issues/13 with a hint to `AppDomainModuleAssemblyInitializer.cs` [POSTPONED]
+    > Took me a while to find this nugget to resolve my problem.
+It is unfortunate that `OidcClient` doesn't work without these assemblyBinding redirects.
+For people who have this issue but do not have access to a `.config` file like I had with `powershell.exe.config` (v5.1 on .NET 4.8) - have a look at `AppDomainModuleAssemblyInitializer.cs` on https://github.com/RWS/ISHRemote/
+    > Another hint is adding `LogSerializer.Enabled = false;` because if you do not attach logging to OidcClient, there seemingly is a bug that still does logging although not configured. see https://github.com/IdentityModel/IdentityModel.OidcClient/pull/67
-* Again NET48 versus NET6.0 assembly reference issues, this time `System.ComponentModel.Annotations` at runtime in NET48 calling AM10 get users... considering making these assist library multi-target to tune the dependencies instead of standard2.0 ... but csproj `ProjectReference` within a solution cannot handle multi-target... so consider local nuget build, see https://weblog.west-wind.com/posts/2022/Sep/11/Referencing-a-Local-Private-NuGet-Package-in-your-Solution
+* Again NET48 versus NET6.0 assembly reference issues, this time `System.ComponentModel.Annotations` at runtime in NET48 calling AM10 get users... considering making these assist library multi-target to tune the dependencies instead of standard2.0 failed ... but csproj `ProjectReference` within a solution cannot handle multi-target... so split each OpenApi generated assembly in a `NET48` and `NET60` variant so it allows `ISHRemote.csproj` conditional `ProjectReference` and allows to tune the NuGet library versions per platform.
 * Validate unhappy paths by manual and automated testing.
     * Authentication over Client Credentials Flow with non-existing `-ClientId` will .
 Please make sure you activate a client/secret on your Access Management User Profile (ISHAM).
     * Authentication over Client Credentials Flow with expired `-ClientId`/`-ClientSecret` combination will .
 Please recycle expired client/secret on your Access Management User Profile (ISHAM).
     * Authentication over Client Credentials Flow with valid `-ClientId`/`-ClientSecret` combination, but not mapped in the CMS to a User Profile over `FISHEXTERNALID` will .
 Please make sure that the client (which you can find on the Access Management User Profile) is added in Organize Space on one CMS User Profile in the comma-seperated External Id field.
     * Authentication over Client Credentials Flow with valid `-ClientId`/`-ClientSecret` combination, and mapped in the CMS to a User Profile over `FISHEXTERNALID` which is disabled will .
 Please make sure in Organize Space that the one CMS User Profile holding the client in the External Id field is an enabled profile.

+# Expedite ISHRemote v8 - Must Have Section
 * Help
     * $ishSessionA = New-IshSession -WsBaseUrl "https://example.com/ISHWSPROD/" -PSCredential "Admin"  --> `-PSCredential Admin` only works for `-Protocol WcfSoapWithWsTrust` so it is an outdated sample ... all New-IshSession should be reviewed.

 # Next - Should Have Section
+* Submit above [BACKLOG] entries as Github issues
 * Test refresh with short expiration
-    * $ishSession.OpenApiISH30Service.GetApplicationVersionAsync() results in `You cannot call a method on a null-valued expression.`
+    * $ishSession.OpenApiISH30Client.GetApplicationVersionAsync() results in `You cannot call a method on a null-valued expression.`
     * Get-IshVersion (over WcfSoapWithOpenIdConnect) results in `The HTTP status code of the response was not expected (401).`
 * Extend perequisites test regarding client I'd and secret, an expired and valid set...
-Perhaps over isham20proxy
+Perhaps over isham20proxy.
+Since 15.1 the ClientSecret expiration can be more than one year which in practice makes this test less important.
     * User provisioning, see [SRQ-23306] Last login date in user overview is not updated when authentication was done through an external identity provider - RWS Jira https://jira.sdl.com/browse/SRQ-23306
     *  ClientCredential Testing only `IShSession.RefreshTokenSkewTime`, requires `IShSession.AccessTokenExpirationDateTime` 60 min .... skew=5m ....
 55m--> refresh ...
 Test...
 IShSession.SkewTime=59:50 (defaults to 5min)
 * Automated Test ps5.1 with wstrust, ps7 with both openidconnect
 * Test all protocol types on all platforms via newishsession (and one other smoke test) by calling it 6 times (2 ps times 3 protocols) which colors right after prerequisites
-* Once branch #152 is merged, update ticket https://github.com/IdentityModel/Documentation/issues/13 with a hint to `AppDomainModuleAssemblyInitializer.cs`
-    > Took me a while to find this nugget to resolve my problem.
-It is unfortunate that `OidcClient` doesn't work without these assemblyBinding redirects.
-For people who have this issue but do not have access to a `.config` file like I had with `powershell.exe.config` (v5.1 on .NET 4.8) - have a look at `AppDomainModuleAssemblyInitializer.cs` on https://github.com/RWS/ISHRemote/
-    > Another hint is adding `LogSerializer.Enabled = false;` because if you do not attach logging to OidcClient, there seemingly is a bug that still does logging although not configured. see https://github.com/IdentityModel/IdentityModel.OidcClient/pull/67
-* OpenAPI, add wires for streamed downloading of Get-IshPublicationOutputData (15.0.0 only, measure performance difference)
+* OpenAPI, add wires for streamed downloading of Get-IshPublicationOutputData (15.0.0 only, measure performance difference) [BACKLOG]
 * OpenAPI, add wires for Folder cmdlets